hashicorp/vscode-terraform/README.md

 While editing, you can right-click different identifiers to take advantage of several convenient commands

 - `Go to Definition` (`F12`) navigates to the code that defines the construct where your cursor is.
-This command is helpful when you're working with Terraform modules and variables defined in other files than the currently opened document.
+This command is helpful when you're working with OpenTofu modules and variables defined in other files than the currently opened document.
 - `Peek Definition` (`Alt+F12`) displays the relevant code snippet for the construct where your cursor is directly in the current editor instead of navigating to another file.
 - `Go to Declaration` navigates to the place where the variable or other construct is declared.
 - `Peek Declaration` displays the declaration directly inside the current editor.